Dinu Lipatti: Career

 He entered the 1933 Vienna International Piano Competition and finished second to Polish pianist Bolesław Kon, some say controversially.
 Alfred Cortot, who thought Lipatti should have won, resigned from the jury in protest.
 Lipatti subsequently studied in Paris under Cortot, Nadia Boulanger (with whom he recorded some of Brahms's Waltzes Op.
 39), Paul Dukas (composition) and Charles Munch (conducting).
 At eighteen, Lipatti gave his recital debut in Paris at the École Normale.
 On 17 May 1935, three days before the concert, his friend and teacher, Paul Dukas, died and in his memory Lipatti opened his program with J. S. Bach's Jesu, Joy of Man's Desiring in the transcription by Myra Hess, the first piece he publicly performed as an adult pianist.

 Lipatti's career was interrupted by World War II.
 Although he gave concerts across the Nazi-occupied territories, as the war grew closer he fled his native Romania in September 1943 with his companion and fellow pianist, Madeleine Cantacuzene.
-With the aid of Edwin Fischer he emigrated to Geneva, Switzerland where he accepted a position as professor of piano at the Geneva Conservatory.
-It was at this time that the first signs of his illness emerged.
+With the aid of Edwin Fischer he emigrated to Geneva, Switzerland, where he accepted a position as professor of piano at the Geneva Conservatory.
+His pupils at the conservatory included Charles Reiner and Béla Síki.

+It was while teaching at the Geneva Conservatory in the 1940s that the first signs of Lipatti's illness emerged.
 At first, doctors were baffled, and in 1947 he was diagnosed with Hodgkin's disease.
 He and Madeleine married in 1948 as Lipatti's health continued to decline.
 As a result, his public performances became considerably less frequent after the war.
-His energy level was improved for a time by then experimental injections of cortisone and his collaboration with record producer Walter Legge between 1947 and 1950 resulted in the majority of the recordings of Lipatti's playing.
+His energy level was improved for a time by then experimental injections of cortisone and his collaboration with record producer Walter Legge and Columbia Graphophone/EMI of the UK between 1947 and 1950 resulted in the majority of the recordings of Lipatti's playing.